 - Feed from the affected breast first, when baby is sucking vigorously.

 - Check that your baby is attached well and can get the milk easily.

 - Relax to help your let-down reflex work well.

-- Hand express if needed, before and after feeds.
+- Hand express if needed, after feeds.

 - Cold packs after a feed may help relieve pain and inflammation.

 - See your medical adviser if you cannot clear the lump in a few days, or sooner if you develop a fever or feel unwell.